SamuelD-Data/python_challenges/w3resource/basics_part_2.md

     sortedl.sort()
     return sortedl == l

-99. Write a Python program to find the position of the second occurrence of a given string in another given string.
-If there is no such string return -1.
-Sample Input:
-("The quick brown fox jumps over the lazy dog", "the") ("the quick brown fox jumps over the lazy dog", "the") Sample Output:
--1
-31

 100. Write a Python program to compute the sum of all items of a given array of integers where each integer is multiplied by its index.
 Return 0 if there is no number.
 Sample Input:
 [1,2,3,4]